secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 To change a start date after a **GitLab entity** contract has been signed and the new team member has been "hired" in GreenHouse the Candidate Experience Specialist will complete the following steps:

 1. Confirm the start date via email with the new team member, the recruiter, the hiring manager, and the Candidate Experience Specialist.
-1. Save the email as a pdf file for upload into BambooHR.
+1. Save the email as a pdf file for upload into Workday.
 1. Update GreenHouse:
    - Offer Details
    - Click the edit pencil next to the start date